shintaroono/SegmentationPytorchTd/README.md

 # SegmentationPytorchTd

 ### outline ###
 try to create human segmentation using pytorch and touchdesiger.
+*just for my own private work repo under processing, so uploaded files are not full data.

 ### spec ###